Features And Basic Details

 If you expand the Advanced section:

-This is a major new feature for v1.4.7 - actual interface names are no longer hardcoded based on their 'type' (e.g. 'Ethernet (first)' was always 'eth0') - you can now enter whatever you want in for each interface name, again with the intention that the interface will be available later if it isn't currently (you will get a warning if the interface isn't detected to make sure you want to go ahead anyway).
+The Interface Type/Name configuration is a major new feature for v1.4.7 - actual interface names are no longer hardcoded based on their 'type' (e.g. 'Ethernet (first)' was always 'eth0') - you can now enter whatever you want in for each interface name, again with the intention that the interface will be available later if it isn't currently (you will get a warning if the interface isn't detected to make sure you want to go ahead anyway).
 Along with dealing with examples of many instances of a particular type of interface, this also allows supporting distros that have started to break away from UNIX traditional interface naming.

 As an extreme example, with this functionality you could configure 8 wireless interfaces if you wanted, albeit with the wrong interface type names displayed (to get at more, use more than one instance of the Hardware Monitor plugin - configuration is separate).